Kibbles/polyboot/README.md

 Factory Reset (IP list):          polyboot.py -f iplist.txt factory 1234
 ```

+The default Polycom Admin password is *456*.
+You should probably change that.

 If you're using an IP list, set your `batch_size` and `batch_timeout` values in `polyboot.py` (lines 29 and 32) appropriately to reflect your infrastructure's capabilities.
 These values work well for our single host and 400 phones, but if you have a smaller setup you may not need it at all.

 ## IP List: